 - 129. Further clarity on this procedural rigour is provided by Section 30, which explicitly directs that the prima facie opinion formed under Section 29(1) must guide subsequent steps under Section 29.
 The procedural design mandates an expansive fact-finding mission, including consultation with stakeholders and detailed scrutiny, to ensure that the combination either withstands the muster of competitive fairness or is modified to avert any deleterious market impact. - 130.
-A compelling aspect of this statutory scheme is the deliberate use of the term 'investigation' in Section 29, contrasting sharply with 'inquiry' as employed in Section 26, which pertains to anti-competitive agreements and abuse of dominant market position.
+A compelling aspect of this statutory scheme is the deliberate use of the term 'investigation' in Section 29, contrasting sharply with 'inquiry' as employed in Section 26, which pertains to anticompetitive agreements and abuse of dominant market position.
 This Court in CCI v.
 Steel Authority of India Ltd.40 drew a pivotal distinction between these terms, underscoring that 'investigation' is a far-reaching exercise of evidence-gathering and fact-finding, especially when compared to an 'inquiry'.
 Such an investigation, as per the mandate of Section 29(1A), is to be executed under the aegis of the Director-General, thereby reaffirming the seriousness of the scrutiny, envisaged in cases of combinations.

-- 131. In the present matter, the procedural sanctity prescribed under the scheme has been regrettably disregarded, with the Commission failing to solicit inputs from public, affected stakeholders and those likely to be affected by such combination under Section 29(2).
+- the scheme has been regrettably disregarded, with the Commission failing to solicit inputs from public, affected stakeholders and those likely to be affected by such combination under Section 29(2).
 This omission not only contravenes the statutory intent but also diminishes the transparency and inclusivity that underpin the review mechanism for combinations.
-The legislative scheme unambiguously envisions an investigation that encompasses a wide array of stakeholders, as combinations inherently possess the potential to reshape market dynamics in ways that ripple across the competitive landscape. - 132.
-The reasoning advanced by the CCI to avoid the issuance of SCN to HNGIL under Section 29(1) is unacceptable.
+The legislative scheme unambiguously envisions an investigation that encompasses a wide array of stakeholders, as combinations inherently possess the potential to reshape market dynamics in ways that ripple across the competitive landscape. - to HNGIL under Section 29(1) is unacceptable.
 Only because the Resolution Professional did not object to the same does not override the statutory requirements prescribed under the scheme of the Act, especially because the target company's participation is central to assessing the competitive impact of the combination.

-- 133. While the term 'parties' may appear broad and/or encompassing all related entities associated with the combination, such an interpretation cannot dilute the inherent plurality attached to the word 'parties', as explicitly stated in the Competition Act and its Regulations.
+- all related entities associated with the combination, such an interpretation cannot dilute the inherent plurality attached to the word 'parties', as explicitly stated in the Competition Act and its Regulations.
 The use of the plural form signifies a clear legislative intent to address not just one entity but multiple parties directly involved in the combination process, including but not limited to the acquirer, the target, and, where applicable, the combined entity, if the combination has come into effect. - 134.
-Plurality of entities ensures that all perspectives, interests, and potential implications considered in are assessing the combination's impact on competition.
+Plurality of entities ensures that all perspectives, interests, and potential implications considered in assessing are the combination's impact on competition.
 The exclusion of the target company from the scope of parties especially in cases of insolvency where the target retains critical relevance, would undermine the procedural safeguards, designed to achieve transparency and fairness.
 The term 'parties' must be understood to cover both entities participating in and directly affected by the combination, ensuring the integrity of competition assessment and compliance with statutory provisions under Sections 29(1) and 29(2).
 To argue otherwise would not only mutilate the term 'parties' but would also result in procedural lapses and incomplete analysis, defeating the very purpose of the regulatory oversight. - 135.
 Those identified lapses demonstrate a departure from the procedural rigour, mandated under the Competition Act.
 Such deviations, if permitted, would end up compromising on the transparency and fairness requirement in a regulatory process.
 The failure to adhere to the procedural requirements of Sections 29(2) to 29(6) read with Section 30 of the Competition Act, undermines the robustness of the investigative process, rendering the CCI order (dated 15.03.2023), susceptible to a bona fide challenge.